Azure-Player/azure.datafactory.tools/README.md

 * Publish options allow you to control:
   * Whether stop and restarting triggers
   * Whether delete or not objects not in the source
+  * Whether create or not a new instance of ADF if it not exist

 The following features coming soon:
 * Build function to support validation of files, dependencies and config